capytaine/capytaine/docs/theory_manual/theory.rst

         \frac{\partial G}{\partial x_1} (\xi, x) = - \frac{\partial G}{\partial x_1}(x, \xi).
         \]

-    Its derivative with respect to :math:`x_3` can be decomposed into an antisymmetric term and a symmetric term.
+    Its derivative with respect to :math:`x_3` is symmetric in infinite depth.

+    In finite depth, some terms of the derivative with respect to :math:`x_3` are symmetric and some are antisymmetric.

 Higher order derivative